(03) 51 44 1987

 54B Cunninghame Street, SALE 3850

-Danny O’Brien is a born and bred Gippslander, the youngest of seven children from a proudly Gippsland family.
-His career began with a journalism cadetship at the Gippsland Times and Maffra Spectator newspaper in Sale, before taking up a role with Southern Cross TV News and later Win TV, traveling the length and breadth of Gippsland.
+Danny O’Brien is a born and bred Gippslander, the youngest of seven children from a proud Gippsland family.
+His career began with a journalism cadetship at the Gippsland Times and Maffra Spectator newspaper in Sale, before taking up a role with Southern Cross TV News and later WIN TV, traveling the length and breadth of Gippsland.

 He is a passionate advocate of rural people and a strong supporter of our primary industry sector.